replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Avoid using browser-only APIs in the initial render (window, document, etc)
 - For dynamic content that differs between server and client, use useEffect to update the content after initial render
 - Avoid using browser-only APIs in the initial render (window, document, etc)
+- When using useSearchParams() in client components, wrap in Suspense boundary to prevent hydration errors
+- For dynamic routes, wrap components using searchParams in Suspense to prevent hydration mismatches

 # State Management